About:

 Hard negatives:

 Hard negatives are “negative results” that are identified as “more relevant” than the actual relevant results.
-This would need a deeper analysis, with a simple fix might be having a “stop-word pattern” and in some cases, it might require model fine-tuning.

 When you’re implementing systems that have to support multi-modal semantic search, you’ll have to solve the problem of disparity among different modalities.